 Hyperparathyroidism may be: Primary—a benign tumor of the parathyroid gland that makes too much PTH (most common form)

-Secondary—occurs in patients with long-standing
+Secondary—occurs in people with long-standing

-Tertiary—also occurs in patients with very long-standing
+Tertiary—occurs in people with long-standing

 kidney failure and dialysis